Acute pancreatitis is inflammation of the pancreas that occurs suddenly.

 Moderately severe acute pancreatitis has the presence of local or systemic complication and/or transient organ failure in <48 hours.

-Severe acute pancreatitis has organ failure persistent in >48 hours.
+Severe acute pancreatitis has single or multiple organ failure persistent in >48 hours.

 The types of bariatric surgery differentially affect the risk of developing acute pancreatitis postoperatively, such that the risk is greater in patients who undergo vertical sleeve gastrectomy vs Roux-en-Y gastric bypass surgery, according to a study.
 Risk factors include younger age and presence of gallstones.